 IN OUR MAIN STUDIO (WESTCHESTER COUNTY, NEW YORK)

-Brianna is currently a junior in high school and joined Outcasting in July of 2015.
+Brianna is a graduating senior who will be attending SUNY New Paltz to study English.
+She joined Outcasting in July of 2015 and loves the work she has been able to do through the show.
 She enjoys loud music, slam poetry, and competitive swimming.

-Also participating in our Main Studio: Adam, Lauren, Ian, Alex, Sara, Jessica, Callie, Andrea, Brianna, Dhruv, Ari, and Becca.
+Also participating in our Main Studio: Adam, Ari, Becca, Janielle, and Jessica.

 IN OUR BUREAU AT MICHIGAN STATE UNIVERSITY